drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Binding Interactions of CAAX Substrate for FTase

-The interactions of the Ac-Cys-Val-Ile-Met(Se)-OH ligand are schematically represented in the diagram below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/binding-interactions-caax-substrate-for-ftase-76346ea7'><i class='fa fa-play' aria-hidden='true'></i></button>The interactions of the Ac-Cys-Val-Ile-Met(Se)-OH ligand are schematically represented in the diagram below.
 This structure can be a starting point for the design of peptidomimetics and non-peptide inhibitors of the FTase.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.